mhunsr01/create-readme/README.md

     ## Usage:

-    aeek;lfd
+    it is on github

     ## License:

-    MPL
+    MIT

     ## Contribute:

-    as;dklj
+    by creating files

     ##  Test:
     To run tests, use the following command:

-    as;dfk
+    test

     ## Questions:

-    If you have any questions about the repo, open an issue or contact me directly at sdfg;lkj.
+    If you have any questions about the repo, open an issue or contact me directly at mhunsr@gmail.com.
-    You can find more of my work, ds;lfgkj, at as'dfj.
+    You can find more of my work, Matthew Hunter, at github.com/mhunsr01.